NOAA-EMC/WW3/.github/pull_request_template.md

 Please also include the following information:
 * Add any suggestions for a reviewer
 * Mention any labels that should be added:  _bug_, _documentation_, _enhancement_, _new feature_
-* Are answer changess expected from this PR?
+* Are answer changes expected from this PR?
 Please describe the changes and the reason why in addition to which of the following labels would apply: _mod_def change_, _out_grd change_, _out_pnt change_, _restart file change_, _Regression test_
 -->

 ### Issue(s) addressed